patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 And provide the session accessor to the shell runtime.
+👉 Finally, provide the session accessor to the shell runtime.

 ```tsx
 // host - bootstrap.tsx